CenturyLinkCloud/PublicKB/Runner/job-service.md

 ```

+## Job Schedule Service Overview

+The Job Schedule Service, allows you to define a set interval at which a job will automatically execute.
+In order to use the Job Schedule Service, you will need to create a Service Account.
+Please refer to the [Service Account KB article](https://www.ctl.io/knowledge-base/runner/service-account/) for detailed instructions.

 ### CREATE JOB SCHEDULE <a id="CreateJobSchedule"></a>

 Define the schedule for an existing job.
 Have your Service Account Alias created.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.